 You should determine the purpose of this trip and your budget.

 If you plan to go sightseeing and shopping, a few days is enough.
 However, if you’d like to explore and have many cultural experiences in Korea, you must stay for days.

 If you are going for the first time, you should spend around a week sightseeing and exploring Seoul.
 Then, on your next trip, expand your vacation further.
 For example, I recommend exploring Busan or Jeju Island.

 Or you can rely on the situation to arrange a short trip but still allocate a reasonable time and destination, all okay.

 Is it costly to travel solo to South Korea?

 About shopping, there are so many discounts!
-For example, I walk around Myeong dong in Seoul and got tons of free samples.
+For example, I walked around Myeong dong in Seoul and got tons of free samples.

 Also, you can take advantage of booking tickets for transportation and attractions on Klook.
 You’ll get discounts and can use the code conveniently and fast.